Ovaries are parts of the female reproductive system. They’re found in the lower abdomen on each sides of the uterus.

 Imaging tools used to diagnose ovarian cysts include:

-MRI: A test that uses magnetic fields to give in-depth images of internal organs
+MRI: This is a test that uses magnetic fields to give in-depth images of internal organs.

 If there are not any changes in your condition or if the cyst grows in size, your doctor will suggest additional tests to ascertain other causes of your symptoms.